1953 German–Austrian Nanga Parbat expedition: Camp III

 On 6 June Rainer and Kempter started prospecting the route to Camp III and on 9 June Buhl and Bitterling led twelve Hunzas up to near the planned location for this camp at about 20000 ft.
 Herrligkoffer thought progress had been too slow so he sent Hassan to recruit twelve more Hunzas but it turned out only four of them were at all effective.
 Aschenbrenner then seized on a spell of good weather to arrange for Buhl, Kempter, Köllensperger and Rainer to start to force a way rapidly up towards Rakhiot Peak and then to traverse to the East Arête, leaving the older team members to establish the camps.
 This was generally the route taken on the 1934 expedition – the 1932 expedition had tried to take a technically simpler lower route across the so-called "Mulde" (amphitheatre) at the base of Rakhiot Peak but had become bogged down in the snow.

 Buhl wrote that he and Köllensperger set off with some porters at 04:00 on 10 June to try to establish Camps III and IV on that day.
-They reached the site of the earlier expeditions' Camp III very early so Buhl let his porters straight past without explaining to them and on to the site of the previous Camp IV.
+They reached the site of the earlier expeditions' Camp III very early so Buhl led his porters straight past without explaining to them and on to the site of the previous Camp IV.
 Frauenberger followed them with more porters.
-By 07:00 they were at the level plateau at 20125 ft – Camp IV had been here in 1932 and 1934 but the 1937 expedition had set up camp some 300 ft lower and it was there that sixteen people had been killed by an avalanche that buried them in their tents.
+By 07:00 they were at the level plateau at 20125 ft – Camp IV had been here in 1932 and 1934 but the 1937 expedition had set up camp some 300 ft lower.
 Rather than wait for everyone else, Buhl rapidly climbed the 21162 ft South Chongra (a subsidiary peak of Chongra Peak) and returned to help set up their own Camp III before noon.
 He and Frauenberger stayed overnight at the camp and everyone else went down.
 Next day Frauenberger also climbed South Chongra and Köllensperger came up with three porters bringing fuel and supplies.
 On 12 June Buhl and Frauenberger managed to reach 22000 ft at the foot of the ice wall rising to Rakhiot Peak – the place that would become their Camp IV – but a gathering storm made them go back to Camp III.
 They later heard that the South Chongra excursions had been disapproved of by those in charge because they were not part of the essential plan.

 In his book Herrligkoffer places these events as being part of a new plan involving a whole team of climbers to speed up progress, a plan that Ashenbrenner, the climbing leader, launched on 11 June.